Unemployment update: List of states ending the $300 weekly benefit 3 months early gets even longer

 Millions of unemployed people had expected the $300 weekly payments to continue through early September, the end date stated in the American Rescue Plan Act.
 But now some states are curtailing the payments prematurely, as soon as next week.

-The states ending early are: Alabama, Alaska, Arizona, Arkansas, Florida, Georgia, Idaho, Indiana, Iowa, Mississippi, Missouri, Montana, New Hampshire, North Dakota, Ohio, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, West Virginia, Wyoming.
+The states ending early are Alabama, Alaska, Arizona, Arkansas, Florida, Georgia, Idaho, Indiana, Iowa, Mississippi, Missouri, Montana, New Hampshire, North Dakota, Ohio, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, West Virginia, and Wyoming.

 The end dates differ by state, and run into early July.

 These states share a commonality: Republican governors.
 (In Wisconsin, which has a Democratic governor, state Senate Republicans introduced legislation to end the benefit early.)
-This is part of a wider push to staunch what Republicans are framing as a worker shortage caused by workers incentivized to stay home by these benefit payments.
+This is part of a wider push to stanch what Republicans are framing as a worker shortage caused by workers incentivized to stay home by these benefit payments.
 For example, in a statement, Texas governor Greg Abbott said, “The Texas economy is booming and employers are hiring in communities throughout the state.
 According to the Texas Workforce Commission, the number of job openings in Texas is almost identical to the number of Texans who are receiving unemployment benefits.”

 However, economists have pushed back, noting that just because jobs are available does not mean that unemployed people are able to take them.
 They say that the picture is much more nuanced: Many of the unemployed may be unable to work due to not being able to afford childcare after a financially challenging year, or overseeing children’s remote learning, or because of health situations (such as long-haul COVID, not yet being vaccinated, or high-risk medical conditions).
-It is also likely that in a swiftly shifting economy with limited job training opportunities, workers may not be qualified for some available jobs, which is widely the case in construction.
+It is also likely that in a swiftly shifting economy with limited job-training opportunities, workers may not be qualified for some available jobs, which is widely the case in construction.

 Some states are offering return-to-work bonuses, including Arizona, Montana, New Hampshire, Oklahoma, and Connecticut (which is continuing the $300 weekly benefit until September).
 For example, Arizona is offering $1,000 to people who take part-time jobs, and $2,000 for full-time jobs.
 New Hampshire is paying $500 for part-time and $1,000 for full-time roles.
 However, the devil is in the details.
 Arizona’s program, for example, is only available to people earning $25 per hour or less.